Buta Territory

-Buta Territory is a territory in Bas-Uele District, Orientale Province, Democratic Republic of the Congo.
+Buta Territory is a territory in Bas-Uele Province, Democratic Republic of the Congo.
 The administrative capital is located at Buta.

 Geography

 The territory borders Bondo Territory to the northwest, Bamesa Territory to the northeast and east, Aketi Territory to the west, Basoko Territory to the southwest and Banalia Territory of Orientale Province to the south.
 Rivers include the Balima River, Tele River, Lemoi River, Rubi River.

 People

 The territory contains populations of the Avuru-Mange speaking the Zande language.

 Subdivisions

 The territory contains the following chiefdoms/sectors: